simon-ritchie/apysc/docstring_markdowns/apysc/_display/sprite.md

 ## `Sprite` class docstring

-Basic display object that can be a parent.<hr>
+This class is for the basic display object that can be a parent.<hr>

 **[Examples]**